 This post has been sponsored by Inspira Health Network, but as usual, all opinions are my own.

 October was national Breast Cancer Awareness month, but November was my last breast cancer screening.
 It serves as an important reminder to educate myself and others about the risk factors and symptoms of the disease, and the importance of taking preventative measures to mitigate the chance of a diagnosis.
+Regular screenings can also help with early detection, and in case there are any abnormalities, centers like the University Cancer & Blood Center can help with supportive treatments and therapy at the earliest, aiding recovery and healing.

 The good news is that breast cancer has high survival and cure rates if found early.
 That’s why it’s so important for women at high risk for hereditary cancer to know their risk, lower it if possible, and be vigilant to catch cancer early.